Alvarsson/M7011E_DynamicDuo/RESTAPIdokumentation.md

 #### Add a new manager setting
 **POST** to **/managersettings**

+The manager has a set id "Manager" since there will only be one.
 You need to input a body on the below format:
 ```json
 {